 Installing a Rod with Support Brackets

 You can purchase chrome shower rods with decorative brackets, or you can make your own rod with a length of wooden dowel and some closet brackets.
 Either way, you have to cut the rod to the proper length with a hacksaw before you can install it.
 When cutting the rod, don't forget to allow for the thicknesses of the brackets, which usually reduces the rod length from 1/4 to 3/8 inches.

 The easiest way to position the brackets, so you can mark the positions of the screw holes for pre-drilling, is to measure for one, using a tape measure.
 Then, hold the rod on that mark and use a level to position the other end, so you can make the mark on the other wall.
-Drill a pilot hole for a screw anchor on each wall, using a masonry bit if it's necessary to drill through tile.
-Tap an anchor into each hole, position the bracket, then drive a screw to hold it.
+Drill a pilot hole for a screw anchor on each wall, using a masonry bit if you're drilling through tile.
+Tap an anchor into each hole, position the bracket, then drive in a screw.